Parametrized stability and the universal property of global spectra: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Branko Juran for pointing out an omission in a draft of this article, which led to the inclusion of Appendix~\ref{appendix:slices}.
 B.C.\ would like to thank Louis Martini and Sebastian Wolf for many helpful discussions about parametrized higher category theory.
 T.L.~would like to thank Markus Hausmann who first suggested to him to use $G$-global homotopy theory to obtain the parametrized incarnation of global homotopy theory.
+All three authors would like to thank the anonymous referee for a very careful reading and helpful feedback.

 This article is partially based on work supported by the Swedish Research Council under grant no. 2016-06596 while T.L.~was in residence at Institut Mittag-Leffler in Djursholm, Sweden in early 2022.

-B.C.\ and S.L.\ are associate members of the Hausdorff Center for Mathematics at the University of Bonn.
-B.C.\ is supported by the Max Planck Institute for Mathematics in Bonn.
-S.L.\ is supported by the DFG Schwerpunktprogramm 1786 ``Homotopy Theory and Algebraic Geometry'' (project ID SCHW 860/1-1).
+While the first version of this article was written, B.C.\ was supported by the Max Planck Institute for Mathematics in Bonn and S.L.\ was supported by the DFG Schwerpunktprogramm 1786 `Homotopy Theory and Algebraic Geometry' (project ID SCHW 860/1-1).
+Moreover, both B.C.\ and S.L.\ were associate members of the Hausdorff Center for Mathematics at the University of Bonn during that time, as was T.L. when this article was revised.
+B.C.\ and S.L.\ are associate members of the SFB 1085 Higher Invariants.